Unexpected Signal Facts & Trivia

 "Yellow" means "STOP"!

-Yellow does not mean "Proceed with caution."
+Yellow does not mean "Speed up."

 Flashing Signals

-Flashing signals often seen at night.
 Meaning differs greatly by color.

 Type Meaning

-🟡 Flashing Yellow You MAY proceed with caution.
+🟡 Flashing Yellow Proceed with caution.

 🔴 Flashing Red You MUST Stop Temporarily.